bovigo/callmap/README.md

 ```

 Instances created that way don't forward method calls.
 Note: in case you use a
-PHP version older than 5.6.0, this won't work with PHP's internal classes.
+PHP version older than 5.6.0, this won't work with PHP's internal classes, and
+you will get an `ReflectionException` instead.
+See [PHP manual](http://php.net/manual/en/reflectionclass.newinstancewithoutconstructor.php)
+for details.

 Ok, so we created an instance of the thing that we want to specify return values
 for, how to do that?